A Redwood Falls family sells firearms for everyone — but with an especial focus on women.

 Another benefit of shopping locally is that Redwood Valley Arms and Ammo items by local vendors such as Logos Leathercraft and Opie’s Heavy Metal, LLC.

-Page 2 of 2 - “With any retail store, you have a huge up-front investment,” said Heather.
+“With any retail store, you have a huge up-front investment,” said Heather.

 Currently, Redwood Valley Arms and Ammo carries all varieties of firearms, accessaries, and apparel, and is hoping there’s enough demand in the area to grow.